 It is possible to combine both manual and automatic assignment with each other.

-„Timeline Method“ allows you to choose whether time points should be sorted according to their absolute time values when they are being glued, („Merge timelines“, is recommended for fully aligned transcriptions) or whether the two time axes should simply be stringed together.(„Append timelines“).
+„Timeline Method“ allows you to choose whether time points should be sorted according to their absolute time values when they are being glued, („Merge timelines“, is recommended for fully aligned transcriptions) or whether the two time axes should simply be stringed together („Append timelines“).

-Once you've completed the assignment of the files click OK to glue the transcriptions.
+Once you have completed the assignment of the files click OK to glue the transcriptions.

 Transcription > Chop transcription…